nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Percentage of Criminal Cases Go to Trial in Nevada?

-According to the 2019 annual report, criminal cases filed in Nevada 130,002 across the three trial courts in Nevada; district, justice, and municipal courts.
-The criminal litigations include non-traffic misdemeanor, gross misdemeanor, felonies, and criminal appeals.
-In Nevada, approximately 96% of all criminal fillings lead to criminal dispositions after undergoing varying trial stages.
+According to the 2019 annual report, 130,002 criminal cases were filed in Nevada across the three trial courts: district, justice, and municipal courts.
+The criminal litigations include non-traffic misdemeanors, gross misdemeanors, felonies, and criminal appeals.
+Approximately 96% of all criminal filings in Nevada lead to criminal dispositions after undergoing varying trial stages.

 When does a Criminal Defendant Have the Right to a Trial?